Darren Howe KC becomes a Family Law Arbitrator - May 2023

-Darren is instructed in high conflict residence cases, internal and international relocation cases and surrogacy/applications for parental orders.
+Darren is instructed in international child abduction cases, high conflict residence cases, internal and international relocation cases and applications for parental orders.

+Darren undertakes international child abduction and relocation cases.
 International family law issues arise regularly in the public law and private law cases in which Darren appears.
-Darren is very experienced in addressing in international elements of modern family law, particularly relocation issues.
+Darren is very experienced in addressing the international elements of modern family law, particularly relocation issues.

 - Re B (A Child) (1980 Hague Convention Proceedings) EWCA Civ 375: Appeal against a decision by the High Court to return a child, who was the subject of care proceedings, to France.